parthpandya5/CrisisComm-LLM/README.md

 Copy the command that it shows you back into the terminal.
 So, in this context, you would copy and paste "streamlit run c:/Users/name/OneDrive/Desktop/Projects/CrisisComm-LLM/webapp.py" into the terminal and hit enter.
 This should open up a web app in your computer browser.
 Now, you can ask a question related to FEMA in the webapp!

 **NOTE** Responses may take upwards of 30 seconds to a minute to generate, as the LLM is using local resources (like your computer's operating system, cpu, etc.) rather than an online server.

+Credits to the following YouTube Tutorials provided by IBM and pixiegami to provide a foundation for our project: (1) https://www.youtube.com/watch?v=XctooiH0moI and (2) https://youtu.be/2TJxpyO3ei4?si=wSAvS4ShQotpWoYO.